mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/high-performance-processor-architecture.typ

 The ROB has a _head-_ and a _tail_-end. uOPs enter the ROB at the tail-end.
-As uOPs at the head-end finish, they commit and the head moves toward the tail.
+As uOPs at the head-end finish, they _commit_ and the head moves toward the tail.
 It is only after committing that instructions are truly reflected in the architectural state.
-This means that commit happens in-order.
+Commit happens in-order because the ROB is in-order.
 Up until that point, their results may be _rolled back_ (undone), which can be necessary in the case of exceptions or mispredictions.
 In practice, the ROB is implemented as a circular buffer.